mgoberfield/GIFTs/README.md

     ^TC ADVISORY.+
     ^TAF(?:\s+(?:AMD|COR|CC[A-Z]|RTD))?\s+[A-Z]{4}.+?=
     ^VA ADVISORY.+
-This means that for the METAR, SPECI and TAF, the product starts with those keywords, respectively, and the end of the product denoted with a '=' character.
+This means that for the METAR, SPECI and TAF, the product starts with one of those keywords and the product ends with a '=' character.
 For the advisories, the software assumes there is just one advisory per input file.

 The WMO AHL line in the TAC file is crucial in forming the proper filename for the IWXXM Meteorological Bulletin, which is shown in the 'IWXXM XML file" text field.
 The format of the filename follows the specifications outlined for Aviation XML products in WMO No. 368 Manual on the Global Telecommunication System.